zhubert/malachite/README.md

 ### Malachite

 A RubyGem which enables calling Go code from Rails.
-Probably not production ready.

 ### Installation